-The second electric outdoor air conditioner condensing unit was a Comfortmaker, Model Number R4A348AKN100 and Serial Number X152462739.
+The second electric outdoor air conditioner condensing unit was a Heil, Model Number and Serial Number .
 The unit is located in the back of the structure.
-This unit is approximately 1 years old.
+This unit is approximately 2 years old.
 Periodic preventive maintenance is recommended to keep this unit in good working condition.
-The air conditioning system was tested and found to be functional.
+The air conditioning system was not tested because the outside temperature was below sixty degrees within the last twenty four hours.